sdonovan001/cloud-computing-models/IaaS/README.md

 <img src="../images/models2.png" alt="On Nooo!" witdh="550" height="550">

 ## Overview
 With IaaS you are responsible for everything above the virtualization layer.
 You can think of it as "Virtualization-as-a-Service".
 This is the most flexible of the three models since you control everything above the virtualization layer.
-Your staff is not only responsible for designing, building and supporting the application but you are also responsible for *right sizing* the VMs, deploying the OS, patching the OS, securing the OS... esentially you have all of the same responsibilities you have with on On-site / On-prem solution with the exception of the procurment / deployment / support of the physical assets.
+Your staff is not only responsible for designing, building and supporting the application but you are also responsible for *right sizing* the VMs, deploying the OS, patching the OS, securing the OS... essentially you have all of the same responsibilities you have with on On-site / On-prem solution with the exception of the procurment / deployment / support of the physical assets.

 While IaaS does come with the benefit of shifting CapEx costs to OpEx costs (you don't *own* the physical assets... you *rent* them), you still have many of the same costs you would have with an On-site / On-prem model.
 With IaaS your datacenter staffing / management costs  will be reduced a bit but your people are still responsible for much of the application stack and therfore the costs associated with that.